yieldprotocol/docs-v2/faq.md

 ### When Layer2?

 We are currently live on Arbitrum!
 Visit us at [app.yieldprotocol.com](https://app.yieldprotocol.com/) to get started.
 We will continue to evaluate other L2's in the future.
-If you'd like us to implement another L2, let us know on [Discord](https://discord.com/channels/752978124614008945/897303879400689664)!
+If you'd like us to deploy to another L2, let us know on [Discord](https://discord.com/channels/752978124614008945/897303879400689664)!

 ### When was Yield launched?